Asbestos in Army Barracks & Bases

 Located in Washington, Fort Lewis dates back to 1917.
 Over 302,000 soldiers received basic training at Fort Lewis between 1966 and 1972 alone.

-Everything from Army barracks, chapels, and even libraries at Fort Lewis used asbestos products.
-Anyone who served at Fort Lewis could be at risk of mesothelioma decades after the fact.
+There were many products containing asbestos in Army barracks, chapels, and even the libraries at Fort Lewis.
+Anyone who served at Fort Lewis could be in danger of mesothelioma decades later.

-Fort Lewis merged with McChord Field (controlled by the U.S. Air Force) in 2010.
-Over 100 structures still had asbestos on the base as of 2019, when demolition began to make room for newer and safer buildings.
+Over 100 structures still had asbestos on the base (now known as Joint Base Lewis-McChord) as of 2019, when demolition began to make room for newer and safer buildings.

 Fort Knox

-Over 1 million service members trained at Fort Knox between 1940 and 1968, and many of them were put in danger of developing asbestos-related diseases later in life.
-Many structures at Fort Knox used asbestos-containing materials like insulation.
+Over 1 million service members trained at Fort Knox between 1940 and 1968.
+Many of them were put in danger of asbestos-related diseases later in life.
+A wide range of asbestos products, like insulation, gaskets, and paint, were used at this fort.

-The family of a U.S. Army mechanic who served at Fort Knox and later died of pleural mesothelioma received financial compensation by working with a mesothelioma law firm.
+The family of a U.S. Army mechanic who served at Fort Knox and later died of pleural mesothelioma received compensation by working with our partner mesothelioma law firm.

 Who Was Most at Risk of Asbestos in Army Barracks & Bases?